Lenovo to buy Google's Motorola in China's largest tech deal

 The deal ends Google's short-lived foray into making consumer mobile devices and marks a pullback from its largest-ever acquisition.
 Google paid $12.5 billion for Motorola in 2012.
 Under this deal the search giant will keep the majority of Motorola's mobile patents, considered its prize assets.

-The purchase will give Lenovo a beach-head to compete against Apple and Samsung Electronics (005930.KS) as well as increasingly aggressive Chinese smartphone makers in the highly lucrative U.S. arena.

-In 2005, Lenovo muscled its way into what was then the world's largest PC market by buying IBM's (IBM.N) personal computer division.
-It has powered its way up the rankings of the global smartphone industry primarily through sales on its home turf but has considered a U.S. foray of late.
+In 2005, Lenovo muscled its way into what was then the world's largest PC market by buying IBM's personal computer division.
+It has powered its way up the rankings of the global smartphone industry primarily through sales on its home turf but had considered a U.S. sortie of late.

 "Using Motorola, just as Lenovo used the IBM ThinkPad brand, to gain quick credibility and access to desirable markets and build critical mass makes a lot of sense," said Forrester Research analyst Frank Gillett.